Nvelop

 Sole-sourcing without competitive bidding typically costs 15-25% more than a competitive process.
 Always use some form of RFX for strategic or high-value purchases.

-Nvelop supports RFI, RFP, RFQ, and RFS workflows with AI-powered automation throughout.
+Nvelop supports RFI, RFP, RFQ, and RFS workflows with AI-powered generation, automated scoring, and full audit trails throughout.